kyuna312/NyanVim/README.md

     </a>
 </div>

-LazyVim is a Neovim setup powered by [💤 lazy.nvim](https://github.com/folke/lazy.nvim) to make it easy to customize and extend your config.
+NyanVim is a LazyVim setup powered by [💤 lazy.nvim](https://github.com/folke/lazy.nvim) to make it easy to customize and extend your config.
 Rather than having to choose between starting from scratch or using a pre-made distro, LazyVim offers the best of both worlds - the flexibility